oiivantsov/metropolia-coding-marathon-2/selfAssessmentFrontend.md

 export default ProtectedRoute;
 ```

-I updated the routing configuration to wrap secure pages with `ProtectedRoute`:
+We updated the routing configuration to wrap secure pages with `ProtectedRoute`:

 ```javascript
 const router = createBrowserRouter(